-About me: I am an associate professor in the Master of Library and Information Science Program at St. Catherine University in St. Paul, Minnesota.
-I teach courses on youth materials and library services, storytelling, and library science.
+About me: Starting fall 2021, I will be an associate professor in the School of Information Sciences at the University of Illinois at Urbana-Champaign.
+I teach courses on youth literature and library services.
 My research addresses transracially adopted Koreans in children’s literature, the information behaviors of adopted Koreans, and diversity in children’s literature and library education.
-I co-founded and co-edit Research on Diversity in Youth Literature with Gabrielle Atwood Halko, co-edited Diversity in Youth Literature: Opening Doors Through Reading with Jamie Campbell Naidoo, and co-edited the Children’s Literature Association Quarterly’s Special Issue on Orphanhood and Adoption in Children’s Literature with Lies Wesseling.
-My next book projects address race in the wizarding world with Ebony Elizabeth Thomas (co-edited volume Harry Potter and the Other: Race, Justice, and Difference in the Wizarding World, University Press of Mississippi, 2022) and Asian American youth literature with Paul Lai (Asian Americans in Story: Context, Collections, and Community Engagement with Children’s and Young Adult Literature, ALA Editions, 2022).
+I co-founded Research on Diversity in Youth Literature, which I edit with Gabrielle Atwood Halko and Sonia Alejandra Rodríguez, co-edited Diversity in Youth Literature: Opening Doors Through Reading with Jamie Campbell Naidoo, and co-edited the Children’s Literature Association Quarterly’s Special Issue on Orphanhood and Adoption in Children’s Literature with Lies Wesseling.
+My next books address race in the wizarding world with Ebony Elizabeth Thomas (co-edited volume Harry Potter and the Other: Race, Justice, and Difference in the Wizarding World, University Press of Mississippi, 2022) and Asian American youth literature with Paul Lai (Asian Americans in Story: Context, Collections, and Community Engagement with Children’s and Young Adult Literature, ALA Editions, 2022).
 In 2016 and 2019, I facilitated the creation of the Diversity in Children’s Books infographics with artwork by illustrator David Huyck.
 In 2021, I received the Children’s Literature Association Mentoring Award and the St. Catherine University Teaching and Mentoring Award.
 I was a 2019-2021 University of Illinois iSchool Research fellow; in 2019 I was I was featured as a changemaker by the MN Women’s Press; and in 2016, I was awarded the University of Illinois iSchool Leadership Award.
 I also curate the Smithsonian Asian Pacific American Center Asian American Literature Festival‘s youth literature programming. sarahpark.com @readingspark

 The purpose of my research is to critically analyze stories portraying Korean diasporic experiences so that parents, educators, librarians, and readers can understand the content and contexts of our stories.
 I hope my research will encourage authors, illustrators, and publishers to produce socially and culturally conscious children’s stories.